How to Make Money Recycling Paper (Including Shredded Paper)

 Okay, you know which center pays the best for which paper products.
 And you’ve got everything collected and sorted by type of paper.
 Now it’s time to head to the recycling center to get your money.

-Be sure you check ahead of time what the days and hours of operation are.
+Be sure to check ahead of time for the days and hours of operation.
 And go with plenty of time to spare.
 It takes a while to have the paper weighed and for the operator to be sure you’ve sorted properly.

 Now you can use that money to put toward debt, save for a vacation, or have some extra fun money.
 While you won’t get rich from recycling paper, that extra cash may be able to be used for something fun.